reneab/play-java-mongo-weka/README.md

   for `GSON` serializer to work properly.
   Or you can implement you own custom `GSON` deserializer.

-You then have to parse the `Adult` objects to Weka Instance objects.
-This is also done in the WekaModel class.
+You then have to parse the `Adult` objects to Weka `Instance` objects.
+This is also done in the `WekaModel class`.
 For missing values (null or "?" in the original data and MongoDB) you don't have to set the value on the instance and Weka will understand that it is missing.
-Missing values can be "cleaned" before training the classifier by using Weka ReplaceMissingValues class.
+Missing values can be "cleaned" before training the classifier by using Weka `ReplaceMissingValues` class.

 Then I built the interface and the main controller (`ClassifierController.java`) which instanciate the Mongo connection, the model, and one the classifier mentionned above.
 It allows you to: